Investors fret on emerging markets and look to U.S.

-LONDON (Reuters) - Argentina’s move to seize control of its biggest oil company, YPF, from Spain’s Repsol (REP.MC) has led investors to dust off a near-forgotten accepted wisdom: that emerging markets are not for the faint-hearted.
+LONDON, April 20 (Reuters) - Argentina’s move to seize control of its biggest oil company, YPF, from Spain’s Repsol has led investors to dust off a near-forgotten accepted wisdom: that emerging markets are not for the faint-hearted.

 Indeed, investment managers and private bankers to the very rich are allocating more of their portfolios to developed markets, particularly the United States, as faith in its structural resilience outshines the appeal of developing countries.